 - ¼ teaspoon Onion seeds / Kalonji / Nigella Seeds optional

 - 1 Red Onion sliced

-- 1 tsp Punjabi Garam Masala (see note 2.)
+- 1 teaspoon Punjabi Garam Masala (see note 2.)

-- 1/2 tsp Red Chilli powder / Cayenne
+- ½ teaspoon Red Chilli powder / Cayenne

 - Salt to taste

-- 1 tbsp Mango pickle any kind that you get from an Indian store.
+- 1 tablespoon Mango pickle any kind that you get from an Indian store.
 It has to be the Indian type of pickle

 - Heat the oil in a heavy bottomed pan on medium-high heat.
 Add the mustard seeds, once they splutter, add the fonion seeds, cardamom pods, cumin seeds, fennel seeds and asafetida.